kubecost/docs/custom-prom.md

 For the best experience, we generally recommend teams use the bundled prometheus-server & grafana but reuse their existing kube-state-metrics and node-exporter deployments if they already exist.
 This setup allows for the easiest installation process, easiest ongoing maintenance, minimal duplication of metrics, and more flexible metric retention.

-> Note: the Kubecost team provides best efforts support for free/community users when integrating with an existing Prometheus deployment.
+> **Note**: the Kubecost team provides best efforts support for free/community users when integrating with an existing Prometheus deployment.

 ## Dependency Requirements